cosmos/iavl/benchmarks/README.md

 These instructions are mainly for running the benchmarks on an cloud instance that is intended to be thrown away, not on a dev machine.
 Be careful with the install scripts locally.

-This has only been tested on Ubuntu 16.04.
+This has only been tested on Ubuntu 16.04 and 18.04.
 It *should* work on Ubuntu 14.04 as well.
 It *may* work on Debian, but has never been tested.

 ## Setting up the machine